stacksjs/stacks/README.md

 ```

 > **Note**
-> pnpm 7.16 or higher required. _Run the setup script & Buddy will set you up.
-He will bark otherwise._
+> pnpm 7.16 or higher required. _Run the setup script & 🐶 Buddy will set you up.
+He barks otherwise._

 ## 🤖 Usage